Chronic myeloid leukaemia (CML) research

 All treatments must be fully researched before they can be adopted as standard treatment for everyone.
 This is so that we can be sure they work better than the treatments we already use.
 And so we know that they are safe.

 First of all, treatments are developed and tested in laboratories.
 Only after we know that they are likely to be safe are they tested in people, in clinical trials.
+Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many UK and international clinical trials.

 There is a lot of chronic myeloid leukaemia research going on to try and develop new treatments and improve the results of current treatments.
 Researchers and doctors are looking into biological therapies, high dose treatment with bone marrow transplants and stem cell transplants, and finding leukaemia cells left behind after treatment.